 - A. The Tulalip Tribes Board of Directors and the Planning Commission may initiate and take legislative actions which include the following:

-- A. Amendments to the Comprehensive Plan
+- 1. Amendments to the Comprehensive Plan

-- B. Amendments to the Tulalip Tribal Code
+- 2. Amendments to the Tulalip Tribal Code

-- C. Amendments to the Zoning Map or other official controls
+- 3. Rezones

-- D. Rezones
+- 4. Major Subdivision decisions

-- E. Major Subdivision decisions
+- 5. Amendments to the Zoning Map or other official controls